CodecoolBase/pre-pa-self-test-python/README.md

 - reads and processes the CSV file
 - and returns the oldest person's name.

+If there are multiple people with the same age in the file it doesn't matter which one is returned by the function.

 The CSV file is structured as follows

 ```